-Early November through January, Disneyland Paris celebrates “Disney’s Enchanted Christmas,” during which the park is decked out for the holidays.
+November 11, 2017 through early January 2018, Disneyland Paris celebrates “Disney’s Enchanted Christmas,” during which the park is decked out for the holidays.
 This post offers tips for enjoying Disneyland Paris’ Christmas features lights, beautiful Christmas tree, Disney Dreams of Christmas, and other special Christmas entertainment.
 (Last updated December 6, 2017.)

 Disneyland Paris at Christmas-time is much like Walt Disney World’s Magic Kingdom or Disneyland in California, but with its own unique twists.
 If being cold is an important part of the Christmas experience for you, you’re in luck!
 Christmas at Disneyland Paris has weather you’d actually associate with winter, and a real snowfall in late November or December is not uncommon.

 This post has been updated with new photos and information for Christmas at Disneyland Paris, but it’s based on our visit a couple of years ago.
-Those using it for Disneyland Paris vacation planning should keep in mind that entertainment changes from year to year, so this is more a pseudo-trip report or rough outline of what to expect rather than precise info on what to expect.
+This is more a pseudo-trip report or rough outline of what to expect rather than precise info on what to expect.
 For exact details of what’s offered, check out the official Disneyland Paris Christmas page.
 Based on what we’ve seen of the new-for-2017 additions (more on those below), we are really envious of anyone heading to Disneyland Paris this Christmas…

-Before we get to the details of Disneyland Paris at Christmas, if you’re planning a trip to Disneyland Paris, you’ll want to check out our Disneyland Paris Trip Planning Guide.
+Before we get to the rest of the details/our report on Disneyland Paris at Christmas, we recommend checking out our Disneyland Paris Trip Planning Guide(no matter what time of year you’re visiting).